10 – The Same Boy You’ve Always Know

 If you ever had your doubts about Jack White’s skill as a guitar player, or if there’s someone out there downplaying him as nothing more than a hack…….show them this song and then let’s see if their jaw doesn’t detach itself from their mouth; this song is that great.
 No, scratch that: this song is in a whole other stratosphere of perfection.
 Sitting in at an impressive seven minutes in length, Ball and Biscuit morphs into an atypical twelve bar blues epic that basically acts as a stylistic amalgamation of everything Jack White is known for.
 That Muddy Waters-inspired riff cruises over his lyrics about a “seventh son” trying to romance a woman who’s into hard drugs, much like himself; he boasts to her that they’ll both eventually get clean.

-The “seventh son” is also a reference to the folklore legend where special powers are granted to the seventh son born in an unbroken line with no females born in between; this was actually the case in real life where Jack White was born the seventh and final son in a family of ten children.
-And this song is a flawless representation of the way Jack jams out with improvisational precision; his distorted guitar solos never feel worn down or repetitive in any way, and they keep your attention focused while you’re simultaneously vibing out.
-I can’t really go on at this point with any more aphorisms that further dictates why this song is their greatest song; just sit down and immerse yourself in it.
+The “seventh son” is also a reference to the folklore legend where special powers are granted to the seventh son born in an unbroken line with no females born in between; this was the case in real life where Jack White was born the seventh and final son in a family of ten children.
+This song is a flawless representation of how Jack jams out with improvisational precision; his distorted guitar solos never feel worn down or repetitive, and they keep your attention focused while you’re simultaneously vibing out.
+I can’t really go on at this point with any more aphorisms that further dictate why this song is their greatest song; sit down and immerse yourself in it.

-Top 10 White Stripes Songsarticle published on Classic RockHistory.com© 2016
+Top 10 White Stripes Songs article published on Classic RockHistory.com© 2023

 Classicrockhistory.com claims ownership of all its original content and Intellectual property under United States Copyright laws and those of all other foreign countries.
 No one person, business, or organization is allowed to re-publish any of our original content anywhere on the web or in print without our permission.
 All photos used are either public domain creative commons photos or licensed officially from Shutterstock under license with ClassicRockHistory.com.
 All photo credits have been placed at the end of the article.